InnerTrek Level 2:

 Psychedelic Facilitator Training Program

-InnerTrek is approved by the Higher Education Coordinating Commission (HECC), Oregon Health Authority (OHA) and Colorado’s Department of Regulatory Agencies (DORA).
+InnerTrek’s program is approved by the Higher Education Coordinating Commission (HECC), the Oregon Health Authority (OHA), and the Colorado Department of Regulatory Agencies (DORA).

 Featured In